Tinea corporis; Fungal infection - body; Tinea circinata; Ringworm - body

 - Shower floors and walls

-Ringworm can also be spread by pets.
+Pets can also spread ringworm.
 Cats are common carriers.

 The rash begins as a small area of red, raised spots and pimples.
-The rash slowly becomes ring-shaped, with a red, raised border and a clearer center.
+The rash slowly becomes ring-shaped, with a red, raised border and a clear center.
 The border may look scaly.

 The rash may occur on the arms, legs, face, or other exposed body areas.